grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

     };
     ```

-1. Next, define a component that can accept user input.
+1. Define a component that can accept user input:

     ```ts
     <Input